asreview/asreview/docs/source/extensions_dev.rst

 ASReview has support for extensions, which enable you to seemlessly integrate your own programs with the ASReview framework.
-These extensions can extend the software with new models, qurey strategies, balance strategies, and feature extraction techniques.
+These extensions can extend the software with new classifier, qurey strategies, balance strategies, and feature extraction techniques.
 It is also possible to extend ASReview with completely new subcommand (like ``lab`` of ``simulate``).

 The extensibility of the framework is provided by the entrypoints of setuptools.
 You will need to create a package and install it (for example with